devanshbatham/revit/README.md

 # Inspiration

 **revit** was born out of curiosity and a desire to explore Golang.
-While there are existing tools like [hakrevdns](https://github.com/hakluke/hakrevdns) that perform similar tasks, I decided to create this utility as a personal project to further my understanding of Go and enhance my programming skills.
+While there are existing tools like [hakrevdns](https://github.com/hakluke/hakrevdns) that perform similar tasks (and I have immense resprect for them), I decided to create this utility as a personal project to further my understanding of Go and enhance my programming skills.

 The development of **revit** started as an exploration into concurrent programming and networking in Go.
 As I tinkered with the language's features and learned more about its capabilities, the utility began to take shape.